Francesco Saverio Romano: Early life and education

 Romano was born in Palermo on 24 December 1964.
 He holds a law degree, which he received from the University of Palermo in 1988.
 He was a board member of the Opera Universitaria.
-He joined the Christian Democracy party when he was a university student.
+He joined Christian Democracy (DC) when he was a university student.

 Career

 Romano became a member of the provincial council of Palermo in 1990.
-From 1993 to 1994 he served as the councillor for viability.
-From 1997 to 2001 he was the president of IRCAC, a credit institution in Sicily.
-He was elected to the Chamber of Deputies from his constituency, Bagheria, in 2001.
-He was the secretary of state for labour in the third cabinet of Silvio Berlusconi.
-He was reelected to the Chamber in the 2008 elections.
-Romano left Christian Democracy party in September 2010.
+From 1993 to 1994, he served as the councillor for viability.
+After the dissolution of the DC in 1994, he joined the Italian People's Party (PPI), which he left in 1995 for the United Christian Democrats (CDU).
+From 1997 to 2001, he was the president of IRCAC, a credit institution in Sicily.
+He was elected to the Chamber of Deputies from the Bagheria constituency in 2001.
+In 2002, he left the CDU to join the Union of the Centre (UdC).
+He was the secretary of state for labour in the third Berlusconi government.
+He was re-elected to the Chamber of Deputies in 2008.
+Romano left the UdC in September 2010.

-On 23 March 2011, he was appointed agriculture minister to the fourth cabinet led by Berlusconi in a cabinet reshuffle.
+In 2010, Romano became the leader of The Populars of Italy Tomorrow, which was merged in 2012 with Cantiere Popolare (CP).
+On 23 March 2011, Romano was appointed agriculture minister to the fourth Berlusconi government in a cabinet reshuffle.
 Romano replaced Giancarlo Galan in the post.
-He was sworn in as agriculture minister despite being under investigation due to allegations about Mafia association and corruption.
+He was sworn in as agriculture minister despite being under investigation due to allegations about Sicilian Mafia association and corruption.
 Romano's term ended on 16 November 2011 when he was replaced by Mario Catania as agriculture minister.